 Direct Wildlife Consumption

-There are no current estimates of consumptive water use by wildlife for the Powder/Tongue River Basin.
+There are no current estimates of consumptive water use by wildlife for the Northeast Wyoming River Basins.
 An estimate developed for the Green River Basin puts consumptive use by big game and wild horses at about 500 acre-feet of water annually (Tyrrell, 2000).
-A similar figure is probably roughly correct to the Powder/Tongue River Basin.
+The comparable figure for the Northeast Wyoming River Basins is probably no larger and may be smaller than 500 acre-feet.
 This level of consumptive use is relatively small and is not expected to change significantly over the planning horizon.

 SUMMARY AND CONCLUSIONS

-The Powder/Tongue River Basin is endowed with numerous streams, lakes, and reservoirs that provide excellent opportunities for water-based recreation.
-Existing resources appear adequate to meet both current needs for recreation, but will come under increasing pressure in the future as the demand for fishing opportunities increases among residents and tourists.
-Future activities that denigrate fisheries would have significant negative impacts upon recreation, while activities that enhance fisheries habitat would have significant benefits.
-The WGFD is committed to preserving existing stream fisheries through instream flow recommendations and other management techniques.
-Instream flow permits will, to some extent, dictate the geographic availability of water for out-of-stream developments.
+The Northeast Wyoming River Basins are under-endowed water-based recreational resources.
+Existing resources are barely adequate to meet current needs for recreation, and will come under increasing pressure in the future as the demand for recreational opportunities increases among the planning area residents and tourists.
+Future activities that denigrate fisheries would have significant negative impacts upon recreation in the planning area, while activities that enhance fisheries habitat would have significant benefits.

 Other environmental uses of water in the planning area are largely for the maintenance and development of wildlife habitat.
 These activities involve only minor amounts of consumptive use and are not expected to conflict with other water uses.

 Harrington, Winston.
 1987.
 Measuring Recreation Supply.
 Resources for the Future.
 Washington D.C.